deekoder/test/docs/faq.md

 Yes, we provide minio.shasum for all the packages, check  [https://dl.minio.io/server/minio/release/](https://dl.minio.io/server/minio/release/) for details.

 ##### Can i import minio server access and secret key in my environment variable?
-Yes, you can with below mentioned steps, just by adding minio server credetials
+Yes, you can with below mentioned steps, just by adding minio server credentials
 ```
 export MINIO_ACCESS_KEY=""
 export MINIO_SECRET_KEY=""